 The National Math and Science Initiative found that the introduction of blended learning styles helps keep students focused for longer periods of time and can increase engagement, especially for STEM (Science, Technology, Engineering, and Math) subjects.

-In addition to this, mobile learning has more room for personalisation than most paper or physical resources and therefore can be tailored to suit a particular child’s needs.
+In addition to this, mobile learning has more room for personalization than most paper or physical resources and therefore can be tailored to suit a particular child’s needs.

 Learning is no more passive activity, it’s active with applications.
 For example, like video games, level-based apps can foster a determination to get to the next level.
 Combining education with entertainment can cause students to forget they are doing school work, boom, ninja learning!